 Standalone Malware Detection and Remediation

-Announcing a USB Drive Appliance to Protect Against Ransomware
+USB Drive Appliance to Protect Against Ransomware

 Pittsburgh PA, May 15, 2017: The hacker attacks that hit global networks with ransomware in a dozen nations last Friday, crippling operations from telecommunications and transportation to hospitals, underscores the need for effective protection from malware such as this.